RePL Multi Rotor Sub7 or Sub25

 How much will it cost to obtain a ReOC?

-What UAV aircraft types does CASA authorise for ReOC holders?
+What RPA aircraft types does CASA authorise for ReOC holders?

 CASA authorises UAVs in the following categories: